Ninazu: Associations with other deities

 Ninazu has no sukkal (attendant deity) in the major god lists, but it is possible that the viper god Ippu (or Ipahum), later known as the sukkal of Ningishzida, originally was a courtier of his father instead.
-According to Irene Sibbing-Plantholt, he might be one and the same as the vegetation god Abu known from the myth Enki and Ninhursag.
+According to Irene Sibbing-Plantholt, he might be one and the same as the vegetation god Abu best known from the myth Enki and Ninhursag.

 In the god list An = Anum Ninazu appears in a sequence including Ereshkigal, Ningishzida, Tishpak, Inshushinak and Ishtaran.
-Based on their association in god lists and similar attributes, Frans Wiggermann proposes that these gods shared a similar origin somewhere in the "trans-Tigridian" area on the border between Mesopotamian and Elamite spheres of cultural influence.
+Based on their association in god lists and similar attributes, Wiggermann proposes that these gods shared a similar origin somewhere in the "trans-Tigridian" area on the border between Mesopotamian and Elamite spheres of cultural influence.

 A single god list from the first millennium BCE equates Ninazu with Ninurta, and his spouse Ningirida with Gula.
 An association between him and the latter goddess is also attested in the Gula Hymn of Bulluṭsa-rabi, composed at some point between 1400 BCE and 700 BCE (between the Kassite and Neo-Babylonian period).
 This text is considered an aretalogy and it might reflect the development of a form of henotheism in late theological traditions.
 As noted by Irene Sibbing-Plantholt, while it has been argued in the past that "this interpretation of Ninazu as a spouse of Gula goes back to the merge of Ninazu with Ninurta/Ningirsu (as son of Enlil and Ninlil), (...) this connection may also have been established through the link between (U)kulla(b), Ninazu’s spouse, and Gula."
 Frans Wiggermann notes that the hymn presents an "aberrant," otherwise unknown, genealogy of Ninazu, calling him "offspring of Mami," which according to him might entirely depend on implicit identification with Ninurta in this context.
 This god is addressed as "Mami's son" in the Anzû Myth (tablet II).